Last updated December 3, 2021

 Travelers Returning to the United States

-To help our travelers, our specialists in Costa Rica have been proactive in finding appropriate labs throughout the country to be able to do the test in a timely fashion.
-Test have turn-around times of 4hrs (some labs in San Jose) to 48 hours, and test costs between $100 - $150 depending on the location and the speed of the test.
+However, if you prefer to use a lab in destination, our specialists in Costa Rica have been proactive in finding appropriate labs throughout the country to be able to do the test in a timely fashion.
+Tests have turn-around times of 4hrs (available at the San Jose International Airport), and costs between $60 - $100 depending on the location and the speed of the test.

 To find the best options for your trip, please work with your local specialist.
 They will review your itinerary and find the best time, and most convenient location for the test.